thiagomrvieira/saci/README.md

 ## Usage

-After installation, Saci will be automatically activated in development environments.
+After installation, Saci will be automatically activated when `SACI_ENABLED=true`.
 It will show a floating bar at the bottom of the page with information about loaded views.
 You can drag the bar header to resize its height.
 The bar height, collapsed/expanded state, and the open state of each view and variable are persisted across reloads (via localStorage).

 ### Features